Enterprise Financial Services (NASDAQ:EFSC) Issues Earnings Results, Beats Estimates By $0.09 EPS

-Enterprise Financial Services (NASDAQ:EFSC – Get Rating) issued its quarterly earnings results on Monday.
-The bank reported $1.46 earnings per share (EPS) for the quarter, beating the consensus estimate of $1.37 by $0.09, MarketWatch Earnings reports.
-Enterprise Financial Services had a net margin of 33.24% and a return on equity of 15.05%.
-The firm had revenue of $185.93 million for the quarter, compared to analyst estimates of $154.13 million.
-During the same period in the previous year, the business earned $1.23 EPS.
+Enterprise Financial Services (NASDAQ:EFSC – Get Rating) released its quarterly earnings data on Monday.
+The bank reported $1.46 EPS for the quarter, topping analysts’ consensus estimates of $1.37 by $0.09, MarketWatch Earnings reports.
+Enterprise Financial Services had a return on equity of 15.05% and a net margin of 33.24%.
+The firm had revenue of $185.93 million for the quarter, compared to the consensus estimate of $154.13 million.
+During the same quarter in the prior year, the company posted $1.23 earnings per share.

 Enterprise Financial Services Announces Dividend

 The business also recently disclosed a quarterly dividend, which will be paid on Friday, June 30th.
-Shareholders of record on Thursday, June 15th will be given a dividend of $0.25 per share.
-The ex-dividend date is Wednesday, June 14th.
-This represents a $1.00 dividend on an annualized basis and a yield of 2.36%.
-Enterprise Financial Services’s dividend payout ratio (DPR) is 18.02%.
+Stockholders of record on Thursday, June 15th will be paid a $0.25 dividend.
+The ex-dividend date of this dividend is Wednesday, June 14th.
+This represents a $1.00 annualized dividend and a dividend yield of 2.36%.
+Enterprise Financial Services’s payout ratio is 18.02%.

 Insider Transactions at Enterprise Financial Services

-In other Enterprise Financial Services news, Director Richard Sanborn sold 53,338 shares of the company’s stock in a transaction on Monday, January 30th.
-The stock was sold at an average price of $52.09, for a total value of $2,778,376.42.
-The sale was disclosed in a document filed with the SEC, which can be accessed through this link.
-In other Enterprise Financial Services news, Director Lyne Andrich acquired 1,840 shares of the company’s stock in a transaction on Monday, February 27th.
-The stock was acquired at an average price of $54.35 per share, for a total transaction of $100,004.00.
-Following the purchase, the director now directly owns 2,302 shares of the company’s stock, valued at $125,113.70.
-The acquisition was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
-Also, Director Richard Sanborn sold 53,338 shares of the stock in a transaction that occurred on Monday, January 30th.
-The stock was sold at an average price of $52.09, for a total transaction of $2,778,376.42.
-The disclosure for this sale can be found here.
-5.90% of the stock is owned by corporate insiders.
+In other news, Director Lyne Andrich bought 1,840 shares of Enterprise Financial Services stock in a transaction that occurred on Monday, February 27th.
+The stock was purchased at an average cost of $54.35 per share, with a total value of $100,004.00.
+Following the completion of the transaction, the director now directly owns 2,302 shares in the company, valued at $125,113.70.
+The purchase was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+In related news, Director Richard Sanborn sold 30,000 shares of the firm’s stock in a transaction on Friday, February 3rd.
+The stock was sold at an average price of $55.42, for a total value of $1,662,600.00.
+Following the completion of the transaction, the director now directly owns 234,815 shares of the company’s stock, valued at $13,013,447.30.
+The sale was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
+Also, Director Lyne Andrich bought 1,840 shares of Enterprise Financial Services stock in a transaction that occurred on Monday, February 27th.
+The stock was purchased at an average cost of $54.35 per share, with a total value of $100,004.00.
+Following the completion of the transaction, the director now owns 2,302 shares of the company’s stock, valued at $125,113.70.
+The disclosure for this purchase can be found here.
+5.90% of the stock is currently owned by corporate insiders.

 Enterprise Financial Services Company Profile